WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

 - Explain details of the final project, {updating this slide to reflect your own expectations if needed}.
-- Encourage students to think throughout the course of what they want to build.
+- Encourage students to be thinking throughout the course about what they want to build.
 </aside>

 ---
 ## Some Key Features of React

-- Declarative Views: They make your code more readable and easier to debug.
+- Declarative views: They make your code more readable and easier to debug.
 - Virtual DOM: A virtual copy of the original DOM.
 Manipulating it (over the original DOM) speeds things up.
-- Event Handling: No need to worry about incompatible event names and fields.
+- Event handling: No need to worry about incompatible event names and fields.
-- JSX: Markup syntax you'll use for generating strings of HTML that are almost identical to the HTML you'll insert into the web page.
+- JSX: Markup syntax you'll use for generating strings of HTML that are almost identical to the HTML you'll insert into the webpage.
-- Component-Based: In React, everything on the web page is divided into small components to create a view (or UIs).
+- Component-based: In React, everything on the webpage is divided into small components to create a view (or UIs).
 <aside class="notes">

 **Talking Points**:

-- On this and all below, don't just read the slides; add in your own experience and thoughts.
+- On this and all following slides, don't just read the text; add in your own experience and thoughts.

 </aside>